zorgiepoo/Bit-Slicer/ReadMe.md

 ## Features
 * Memory Scanner
-	* Search & narrow down values by integers, floating-points, strings, byte arrays, and pointers
+	* Search & narrow down values of several types: integers, floating-points, strings, byte arrays, and pointers
 	* Add, delete, and modify variables with ease
 	* Freeze variable's values
-	* Store a process' entire virtual memory space and comparing how values have changed at a later time
+	* Store a process' entire virtual memory space and search for values based on changes
 	* Manipulate pointers by variable address dereferencing
 * Memory Viewer
-	* View live memory in a hex editor style window
+	* View memory live in a hex editor style window
-	* Dump memory to fileson disk for inspection by hand
+	* Dump memory to files on disk for inspection by hand
 	* Modify memory protection attributes
 * Debugger
 	* View live disassembly of instructions
 	* Modify instruction's bytes directly, or instructions themselves via an assembler (including nopping)
 	* Set breakpoints, resume from them when they're hit, view backtrace, manipulate thread registers, and step into/out/over instructions
-	* Find what instructions write to an address by watching for variable accesses in a document
+	* Watch for what instructions access a variable's address in a document
 * Save slice documents so that you can send cheats to your friends
 * Pause and un-pause current process
 * Undo & Redo many kinds of changes, including searches
-* Run as a normal user, not as a superuser (root)!
+* Run as a normal user, not as the superuser (root)!
 * Enjoy OS level features such as auto-saving, document versioning, window restoration, notification center, etc.

 *Note: Many of the features listed are only available in 1.6, which hasn't been publicly released yet, and is still in its alpha stages.*